Research integrity: Commission for Research Integrity

 A formal procedure for alleged violations

-By following the procedure, an investigative committee of the CRI judges whether or not there has been a violation of the European Code of Conduct for Research Integrity (ALLEA code) and/or of the guidelines applicable to the institution which are related to research integrity (publication policy, possible (faculty) authors' guidelines, charter for PhD students, etc.).
+By following the procedure, an investigative committee of the CRI judges whether or not there has been a breach against the European Code of Conduct for Research Integrity (ALLEA Code), leading international codes endorsed by Ghent University and/or against the guidelines applicable to the institution that are related to research integrity.

-To view the full document of the “procedural code for inquiries into breaches of research integrity”, click here (code REG000095EN).
+To view the full document of the “procedure for investigating presumed breaches in research integrity”, click here (code REG000095EN).

-Anyone can report a suspected breach of research integrity to the secretary of the CRI:
+Anyone can report a suspected violation.
+All UGent researchers are encouraged to report any (presumed) breach of research integrity to the CRI:

 Commission for Research Integrity